umohm1/the-diy-life/README.md

 ## License

-The gem is available as open source under the terms of the MIT License.
+This application is available as open source under the terms of the MIT License.